Efficient Estimation in Single Index Models through Smoothing splines: Simulation study

 \section{Simulation study}

 To investigate the finite sample performance of $(\hat{m},\hat{\theta}),$ we carry out several simulation experiments.
-We also compare the finite sample performance of the proposed estimator with the EFM estimator (estimating function method; see \cite{cuietal11}) and the EDR estimator (effective dimension reduction; see \cite{Hristacheetal01}). \cite{cuietal11} compares the performance of the EFM estimator to existing estimators such as the refined minimum average variance estimator (rMAVE) (see \cite{Xiaetal02}) and the EDR estimator and argues that EFM has improved overall performance compared to existing estimators.
-Thus we only include the EFM estimator and the EDR estimator in our simulation study.
+We also compare the finite sample performance of the proposed estimator with the EFM estimator (estimating function method \cite{cuietal11}), the EDR estimator (effective dimension reduction \cite{Hristacheetal01}), and the estimator proposed in~\cite{MR2514187} (denoted by WY). \cite{cuietal11} compares the performance of the EFM estimator to existing estimators such as the refined minimum average variance estimator (rMAVE) \cite{Xiaetal02} and the EDR estimator and argues that EFM has improved overall performance compared to existing estimators.
+Thus we do not include the rMAVE estimator in our simulation study.
 The code to compute the EDR estimates can be found in the R package \texttt{EDR}.
-Moreover, \cite{cuietal11} kindly provided us with the R codes to evaluate the EFM estimate.
-The codes used to implement our procedure are available in the \texttt{simest} package in R; see \cite{simest}.
-In what follows, we chose the penalty parameter $\hat{\lambda}_n$ for the PLSE through generalized cross validation (GCV), i.e., choose $\hat\lambda_n$ by minimizing $\text{GCV}: \R \rightarrow\R$ where $(\hat{m}_\lambda,\hat{\theta}_\lambda):= \argmin_{(m,\theta)\in\mathcal{S}\times\Theta}\mathcal{L}_n(m,\theta; \lambda)$ and $A(\lambda)$ is the {\it hat} matrix for $\hat{m}_\lambda$ (see e.g., Sections 3.2 and 3.3 of~\cite{greensilverman94} for a detailed description of $A(\lambda)$ and its connection to GCV); see \cite{RuppertBook} for an extensive discussion on why GCV is an attractive choice for choosing the penalty parameter in the single index model.
-We choose $\hat{\lambda}_n$ by minimizing GCV score over a grid of values that satisfy assumption~\ref{smooth:a4}.
+Moreover, the authors of \cite{cuietal11} and~\cite{MR2514187} kindly provided us with the R codes to evaluate the EFM and the WY estimators, respectively.
+The codes used to implement our procedure are available in the \texttt{simest} package in R; see \citet{simest}.
+In what follows, we chose the penalty parameter $\hat{\lambda}_n$ for the PLSE through generalized cross validation (GCV), i.e., choose $\hat\lambda_n$ by minimizing $\text{GCV}: \R \rightarrow\R$ where $(\hat{m}_\lambda,\hat{\theta}_\lambda):= \argmin_{(m,\theta)\in\mathcal{S}\times\Theta}\mathcal{L}_n(m,\theta; \lambda)$ and $A(\lambda)$ is the {\it hat} matrix for $\hat{m}_\lambda$ (see e.g., Sections 3.2 and 3.3 of~\cite{greensilverman94} for a detailed description of $A(\lambda)$ and its connection to the GCV); see \cite{RuppertBook} for an extensive discussion on why the GCV is an attractive choice for choosing the penalty parameter in the single index model.
+We choose $\hat{\lambda}_n$ by minimizing the GCV score over a grid of values that satisfy assumption~\ref{smooth:a4}.
 For all the other methods considered in the paper we have used the suggested values of tuning parameters.
 In the following, we consider three different data generating mechanisms.
-From the simulation experiments it will be easy to see that the estimator proposed in this paper has the best overall performance.
 The codes used for the simulation examples can be found at~\url{http://stat.ufl.edu/~rohitpatra/research}.